Gregorian Rock combines ancient with modern to create a serene, yet pummeling sound.

 Eventually all the musical doors closed completely, I became highly disillusioned, and quit music entirely.
 About ten years later, I began playing again, but at my church.
 Music had returned to my life, but in a new frame.

 In 2013 the first Gregorian Rock album was released.
-Today I'm in the process of releasing my third album, "Fire".
+My third album, "Fire", has just come out.

 Although keyboards are my main instruments, I also play a WX7 midi wind controller (an electronic wind instrument - EWI) and Chapman Stick.